agero-core/aws-docker-deployment-tool/deploytononprod.md

    - This will be the application name to which the image needs to be deployed
 - **environment** _(required)_
    - This will be the list of environments to which the image needs to be deployed
-- **repouri** _(required)_
+- **imageTag** _(required)_
-   - This will be the image uri from ECR that needs to be deployed
+   - This will be the image tag from ECR of the given application that needs to be deployed
 - **version** _(required)_
-   - This will be the version number for the associated image
+   - This will be the version number for the associated image (It should be same as the imageTag)
 ***
 ## **Response**
 ### Success